 The basic motivation is that a choreographer can only overlook a certain amount of complexity, which is why the spatial organization of most choreographed ballets is more or less the same.
-With more time it is possible to create more intricate patterns but even then spatial variability is limited by the fact that relations between dancers have to be communicated to the dancers.
+With more time it is possible to create more intricate patterns, but even then the spatial variability is limited by the fact that relations between dancers have to be communicated to the dancers.

-Complexity theory has shown that a central governing agent is not necessary for the emergence of intricate patterns or cooperative behavior.
-However, simply transferring the rules that govern for instance the flocking of birds or traffic jams to dance doesn't work.
+One of the tenets of complexity theory is that a central governing agent is not necessary for the emergence of intricate patterns or cooperative behaviour.
+However, simply transferring the rules that govern, for instance the flocking of birds or traffic jams, to dance doesn't work.
 These rules only apply under certain conditions.
 One would therefore have to develop rules specific to dance.

 The more complex a system becomes, the more information is needed to describe it, in terms of a choreography: the more instructions one has to give to the dancers.
-With more time it is certainly possible to create more complex works, but even then there are limits as to what can be tried out.
+With more time it is possible to create more complex works, but even then there are limits as to what can be tried out.
 Although history provides a starting point each individual will first have to arrive at the complexity of previous works before being able to transcend it.

-The collective motion of birds, fish and bacteria, the movements of large crowds of people, traffic jams, etc. can be modelled using models consisting of a number of individual agents with some simple rules guiding their individual behavior and their interactions with other agents.
+The literature on complex systems offers a different paradigm for bringing about complexity.
+This is what I have termed Emergent Choreography.
+The collective motion of birds, fish and bacteria and the movements of crowds of people can be described with models consisting of a set of simple rules guiding the behaviour of each individual agent and its interactions with other agents.

-My own approach has been to extract rules from the interaction of dancers and to then re-apply those rules to the dance and to see where a conflict or a "decision void" arises.
+Simply applying these rules to dance and choreography only gets you so far.
+It works for having crowds assemble and disperse, but that is about it.
+Instead of applying complexity theory to dance, one would have to develop a complexity theory of dance.
+My own approach is to extract rules from the interaction of the dancers and to then generalize and re-insert those rules back into the dance and to see where a conflict or a "decision void" arises.